systemlisp/systemlisp/README.md

 * (rand-num-gen-run-sim)
 * (run-spi-test-1master-1slave-sim)
 * (swap-tb-run-sim)

+# Exit sbcl
+* (uiop:quit)

+# Open the waveform file
+$ gtkwave waves.vcd
 ```

 Notice that after running an example a waves.vcd file is dumped which can be opened in GtkWave or some other waveform viewer to view signal waveforms.
-There also some sqlite3 database files generated.
+There are also some sqlite3 database files generated.
 These also contain waveform data in a SystemLisp-specific format.
-SystemLisp generates the vcd waveform files from these sqlite3 database.
+SystemLisp generates the vcd waveform files from these sqlite3 database files.
 Once the vcd file has been generated you can delete the sqlite3 database since it's not needed anymore.

 More examples will be added in the future.